Ivory-Hubert/Developer-Assistant/README.md

 ## Introduction

-### What does this tool do?
+### What does this program do?
 Developer Assistant is a lightweight TUI for simplifying and managing your changelogs.
 You can customize the templates for **each profile** to match your existing format, and use DA as a central hub to access every changelog and project folder you maintain.

 You can create as many profiles as you need.
 Each profile gets its own **project specific** `.ini` files, created automatically through the menu based on the information you provide.
 These act as links that tell DA where your changelogs are, which profile owns them and what's the last version number.

+Each project `.ini` can also hold a custom terminal command, that is run in that projects folder.
+So you can easly integrate updating your changelogs in DA with Git commands for example.

-Your files are kept safe at all times.
-Before adding new changes, your existing `CHANGELOG.md` is automatically backed up.
+**Your files are kept safe at all times.** Before adding new changes, your existing `CHANGELOG.md` is automatically backed up.
 While editing, all changes are written to a temporary file first and only prepended to & replaced with your real changelog once you confirm them.

 ---